sigasi/sigasi_insights/content/releasenotes/sigasi-4.05.md

 We recommend at least **4GB of memory** available for Sigasi Studio, and you need **about 300MB** of free disk space.

+# Sigasi Studio 4.5.1 point release

+On September 30 we released Sigasi Studio 4.5.1.
+This release fixes the following reported issues:

+* The EGit plugin can't be updated in Sigasi Studio stand-alone
+* Avoid a pop-up error dialog when graphics are cancelled
+* VHDL formatting: formatter does not move 'attributes close to signal
+* VUnit integration: VUnit empty script error doesn't dissapear

 Thanks for all the bug reports and enabling Talkback.